LifeCoachRay/newsockets/README.md

 # Ns: a Node.js NewSockets library

 NS is a simple to use, blazing fast, and thoroughly tested NewSockets client and server implementation.
-A NewSockets Fork.
+A WebSocket Fork.

 Passes the quite extensive Autobahn test suite: [server][server-report], [client][client-report].